kadimetla/doc-adk-training/training/module06-programmatic-execution/README.md

 When you run an agent outside the Dev UI, you need to explicitly create and manage three key components:

-1.  **The Runner (`InMemoryRunner`)**
-    *   **Feature:** Oversight of agent execution.
-    *   **Description:** The Runner is the engine responsible for the entire agent lifecycle.
-It receives the user's query, passes it to the agent, manages the event loop, and streams events (like the agent's final response or tool calls) back to your application.
-The `InMemoryRunner` is a simple, self-contained runner that manages sessions and artifacts in memory, making it perfect for single-instance applications or getting started.

-2.  **The Session Service (`runner.session_service`)**
+1.  **The Session Service (`InMemorySessionService`)**
     *   **Feature:** Conversation history & shared state.
     *   **Description:** Sessions are crucial for maintaining conversational context.
 They store the history of messages and any stateful information the agent needs to remember between turns.
-When you create a runner, it automatically includes a session service.
-You use `runner.session_service.create_session()` to start a new conversation.
-While the `InMemoryRunner` uses a transient, in-memory session store, in a production environment you would replace this with a persistent database like Firestore or Spanner.
+Before creating a `Runner`, you must first instantiate a session service.
+The `InMemorySessionService` is a simple, non-persistent store that keeps session data in memory, perfect for development and simple applications.
+For production, you would use a persistent service like `FirestoreSessionService`.

+2.  **The Runner (`Runner`)**
+    *   **Feature:** Oversight of agent execution.
+    *   **Description:** The `Runner` is the core engine responsible for the entire agent lifecycle.
+It receives the user's query, passes it to the agent, manages the event loop, and streams events back to your application.
+Crucially, the `Runner` is a stateless orchestrator; it requires services like a `SessionService` to be passed to its constructor to manage state.

 3.  **Structured Messages (`types.Content` and `types.Part`)**
     *   **Feature:** Structured, multimodal messages.